Mike Pompeo tours Germany amid tense relations | DW | 07.11.2019

 Thorny issues in tense times

-During his visit to Germany, Pompeo is expected raise several contentious issues, particularly during Friday's meeting with Chancellor Angela Merkel, Defence Minister Annegret Kramp-Karrenbauer and Finance Minister Olaf Scholz.
+During his visit to Germany, Pompeo is expected raise several contentious issues, particularly during Friday's meeting with Chancellor Angela Merkel, Defense Minister Annegret Kramp-Karrenbauer and Finance Minister Olaf Scholz.

 In a speech Thursday at the Bundeswehr University in Munich, Kramp-Karrenbauer noted that allies are increasingly asking for Berlin to play an active role in global security and pushed for Germany to do so.